mohitmishra786/TheCoreDump/_posts/2025-11-15-Technical-Autopsy-of-the-AWS-US-EAST-1-Internal-DNS-Resolution-Failure-and-DynamoDB-Disruption.md

 The failure mode was NOERROR with empty answer section (not NXDOMAIN).
 Clients treat this as “service intentionally has no IPs” and immediately fail rather than retry or fallback.

-## Deep Technical Dive: Internal DNS Resolution Failure
+## Internal DNS Resolution Failure

 ![Normal Resolution Path](/assets/images/posts/aws-outage/Normal_Resolution_Path.png)